trebor/soul-bound/rfc.md

     * Generated using cryptographically secure randomness
     * Verifiable against public parameters
     * Succinct and non-interactive
-* **Time Anchor Selection Rules:**
-  * Use `timestamp` when:
-    * Submitting off-chain to validators before on-chain commitment
-    * Validating against the challenge window (Δ₁)
-  * Use `blockHeight` when:
-    * Submitting the final on-chain transaction
-    * Enforcing stake lock periods
-    * Calculating probation windows
-    * Processing slashing conditions
-  * The same MintRequest may use both anchors at different stages:
-    1. Initial submission to validators uses `timestamp`
-    2. Final on-chain transaction uses `blockHeight`
 * **Semantics:**
   * Validators reject if `stake` is insufficient or proofs/timestamps invalid.
   * On m-of-n approvals, the Ledger commits the new identity token.